harrymkt/nvgt-msgpack/README.md

 An ext object with the type code **MP_EXT_TIMESTAMP** can be cast to an **mp_timestamp** object.

+An ext object with the type code **MP_EXT_VECTOR** can be converted to a **vector** object defined by NVGT, using the explicit conversion of the form `vector(ext)`.
+A **vector** object can likewise be implicitly or explicitly converted to an ext object.
+The serialization of vectors, which is a custom implementation by this library, is achieved by using the type code 86 (ASCII V), and a payload consisting of the three floats (in network byte order) written in the order x y z.

 ## mp_timestamp
 A timestamp representing seconds and nanoseconds since the unix epoch (1970-01-01T0:00+0:00) stored as the standard msgpack extension type -1, the constant **EXT_TIMESTAMP**.